simPod/GraphQL-Utils/README.md

 ### Schema Builders

 Instead of defining your schema as an array, use can use more objective-oriented approach.
-This library provides set of strictly typed builders that help you build your schema.
+This library provides set of strictly typed builders that help you build your schema:

+- EnumBuilder
+- FieldBuilder
+- InputFieldBuilder
+- InputObjectBuilder
+- InterfaceBuilder
+- ObjectBuilder
+- TypeBuilder
+- UnionBuilder

 #### ObjectBuilder and FieldBuilder